Vyral/justin-udy/_posts/2022-03-29-should-you-own-property-in-a-rising-market.md

 6:25 — Wrapping up today’s topic

-I and my team of experts are dedicated to assisting you with buying, selling, and knowing the value of houses.
+My team of experts and I are dedicated to assisting you with buying, selling, and knowing the value of houses.
 If you have any questions or need assistance, please reach out via phone or on our website.
 We hope to see you soon.